 When we connect and relate to people in a healthy way, it is good.

-When we break connection by transgressing our trust-bond, that is bad.
+When we break the connection by transgressing our trust-bond, that is bad.

 BUT just telling someone, “I no longer trust you” does not leave much room for understanding what went wrong and how to rebuild it.
 So BRAVING is a way to both communicate our trust-hurts in a more productive way, and build rich relationships.